Veerlaller/DC-Menu-Planner/mobile/README.md

-# DC Menu Planner - Mobile App
+# Ories.ai - Mobile App

 A React Native mobile application for UC Davis students to track their nutrition using dining hall menus.